Skip to main content

 What you'll learn

-• Situations where conditional testing is impossible
+• Why conditional testing is difficult

 Conditional testing refers to the common programming pattern: